 Our Board…We are a not for profit company run by a Board of elected Directors.
 For more information about our current Board of Directors, please follow the links on the left.
 Our latest Annual Report can be found by clicking on the link in the left hand menu.

-Our Patron…Sir Howard Bernstein, the former Chief Executive of Manchester City Council, is the new Patron of the Institute for Economic Development (IED).
-Sir Howard takes up the unpaid role from retiring Patron, Lord Michael Heseltine, who held the position for the last four years.
-Speaking of his new role at the IED, Sir Howard said: “The IED provides exceptional support as the UK’s leading professional body representing economic development and regeneration practitioners working for local and regional communities.
+Our Patron…Sir Howard Bernstein, the former Chief Executive of Manchester City Council, is the Patron of the Institute for Economic Development (IED).
+Sir Howard took up the unpaid role from retiring Patron, Lord Michael Heseltine, who held the position for the previous four years.
+Speaking of his role at the IED, Sir Howard said: “The IED provides exceptional support as the UK’s leading professional body representing economic development and regeneration practitioners working for local and regional communities.
 It provides counsel to its members on issues that I am deeply passionate about, such as local and regional authority development, economic and infrastructure regeneration and place management.
 I hope to support the IED’s organisational development to benefit its members, which in turn an impact on those working ‘on the ground’ in local government.”

 APPG on Economic Development…The IED was the Secretariat for this APPG, chaired by Andrea Jenkyns MP.
 This APPG had to dissolve as Parliament dissolved in November 2019 but we hope that this will be re-launched early in 2020.